2010 Asian Games torch relay: Lighting ceremony

-On October 9, 2010, the flame lighting ceremony was held at the Juyongguan at the Great Wall of China in Beijing.
+On October 9, 2010, the flame lighting ceremony was held at the Juyongguan pass at the Great Wall of China near Beijing.
 A 22-year-old Yunnan Arts University student Kang Chen-chen (康辰晨 (Kāngchénchén)) was chosen to light the torch.
 The condition at the time of the lighting was foggy, while she tried to light the torch with a solar mirror with little sunlight.
 Therefore, it took upwards of 2 minutes before the torch flame could come up.
 Kang received quite a bit of media attention afterwards.
 Most of it praised the way she handled the situation.
-The cauldron was then lit-up by president Hu Jintao.
+The ceremonial cauldron was then lit-up by president Hu Jintao.